Ansari786d/Airflow_ETL_Pipeline/README.md

 # Airflow_ETL_Pipeline
-Build an End to End ETL pipeline using Airflow! here I are using open weather api
+Build an End to End ETL pipeline using Airflow!

+Here I am using open weather api
 1.First we are checking is the api available if the
     API is not available then we will wait until the api is up.